What Should I Do With...?

 Recycle automobile and truck tires at the Alpha Ridge Residents' Convenience Center.
 (Commercial haulers see Landfill Fee Schedule).
 ARL does not accept tires on rims, tires over 4' in diameter or over 15" in width.
 NOTE: Rims can be recycled in the scrap metal container.
 Limit of 4 tires per year.

-Donate frayed/stained towels to your local animal shelter or check out these other great towel ideas
+Donate frayed/stained towels and linens to your local animal shelter (PetFinder.com) or check out these other towel ideas.

 Set up a toy swap with friends and neighbors.
 Donate old toys to Salvation Army, Goodwill or similar donation site.
 Check out toysfortrade.com, toyswap.com, craigslist or eBay to find new uses for those toys.